TUI Cruises

 TUI Cruises is a cruise line based in Germany.
-It was formed in 2007 as a joint venture between the German tourism company TUI AG and the American cruise line operator Royal Caribbean Group, both of whom hold a 50% stake in the company.
+It was formed in 2007 as a joint venture between the German tourism company TUI AG and the American cruise line operator Royal Caribbean Group, each of which owns a 50% stake in the company.

+History

 The company started operations in 2009 and competes with AIDA Cruises for the German market.
 It targets German-speaking customers who opt for a premium cruise experience.
-The onboard product, including food, entertainment and amenities, is custom-tailored for German tastes and German is the main language used onboard its ships.
+The onboard product, including food, entertainment and amenities, is tailored for German tastes and German is the main language used onboard its ships.